-A crown, or a synthetic cap that covers the tooth, is used to strengthen or restore the function of a tooth that has been broken down.
-Often times, crowns are used to cover a tooth that has had a large area of decay removed, leaving it weak and hollow.
-Crowns are also recommended to restore a tooth that has fracture lines, or chips in it so that patients can load, or chew on the tooth normally without the risk of breaking the tooth beyond repair.
+A crown, or “cap” that covers the tooth, is used to strengthen or restore the function of a tooth that has significant decay, a large or broken down filling, or one that has just fractured.
+Oftentimes, crowns are used to cover a tooth that has had a large area of decay removed, leaving it weak and hollow.
+Crowns are recommended to restore a tooth that has fracture lines, or chips, so patients can chew normally without the risk of breaking the tooth beyond repair.

-Crowns are fabricated in a dental lab and can be made of a variety of materials.
-Most often, the crown is made of a natural-looking shell of porcelain which is custom shaded to match the patient’s teeth and has a strong core, usually metal or Zirconia.
-Our dentists take time to make sure that our patients’ crowns not only function as well as, or better than natural teeth, but are also esthetic and natural in appearance.
+Crowns are typically fabricated in a dental lab and can be made of a variety of materials.
+Most often, the crown is made of a natural-looking Porcelain or Zirconia, which is custom shaded to match the patient’s teeth.
+Our dentists take time to make sure that our patients’ crowns function as well as or better than natural teeth while retaining an aesthetically pleasing, natural appearance.